Biosynthesis: Pyrimidine nucleotides

 After the uridine nucleotide base is synthesized, the other bases, cytosine and thymine are synthesized.
 Cytosine biosynthesis is a two-step reaction which involves the conversion of UMP to UTP.
 Phosphate addition to UMP is catalyzed by a kinase enzyme.
 The enzyme CTP synthase catalyzes the next reaction step: the conversion of UTP to CTP by transferring an amino group from glutamine to uridine; this forms the cytosine base of CTP.
 The mechanism, which depicts the reaction UTP + ATP + glutamine ⇔ CTP + ADP + glutamate, is below:

 Cytosine is a nucleotide that is present in both DNA and RNA.
 However, uracil is only found in RNA.
-Therefore, after UTP is synthesized, it is must be converted into a deoxy form to be incorporated into DNA.
+Therefore, after UTP is synthesized, it must be converted into a deoxy form to be incorporated into DNA.
 This conversion involves the enzyme ribonucleoside triphosphate reductase.
 This reaction that removes the 2'-OH of the ribose sugar to generate deoxyribose is not affected by the bases attached to the sugar.
 This non-specificity allows ribonucleoside triphosphate reductase to convert all nucleotide triphosphates to deoxyribonucleotide by a similar mechanism.

 In contrast to uracil, thymine bases are found mostly in DNA, not RNA.
 Cells do not normally contain thymine bases that are linked to ribose sugars in RNA, thus indicating that cells only synthesize deoxyribose-linked thymine.
 The enzyme thymidylate synthetase is responsible for synthesizing thymine residues from dUMP to dTMP.
 This reaction transfers a methyl group onto the uracil base of dUMP to generate dTMP.
 The thymidylate synthase reaction, dUMP + 5,10-methylenetetrahydrofolate ⇔ dTMP + dihydrofolate, is shown to the right.